jaredly/jerd/docs/Roadmap.md

 NOW
 we're back to the beginning.

+- [ ] the `yarn test` should populate the idRemap folks
+- [x] record types extends should be full UserTypeReference, not just an ID
+  - [ ] update places to actually listen to the type variables? we'll see
 - [ ] record literals, just give me rows, it's fine.
-- [ ] record types extends should be full UserTypeReference, not just an ID